winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 #### Great Brahmā Kumāra Arrives

 20\.
-Pañcaśikha said to the Buddha, “Bhagavān, having gathered up in the Dharma Discussion Hall, the Trāyastriṃśa gods conversed, considered, weighed, and investigated what instructions to issue.
+Pañcaśikha said to the Buddha, “Bhagavān, having gathered up in the Dharma Meeting Hall, the Trāyastriṃśa gods conversed, considered, weighed, and investigated what instructions to issue.
 Afterward, the four god kings were given their orders.
 When each accepted their instructions, four god kings took their seats.
 Not long after they sat down, there was a very unusual light that shined in the four directions.
 {:#p20}

 21\.
 “The Trāyastriṃśa gods saw this light and were bewildered by it.
 ‘Now, this is an unusual light!
 Isn’t this strange?’